 Undergraduate Courses

-This year, all undergraduate courses have official waitlist sections on the SSC for you to register in once the course section is full or blocked.
-If you have any questions, please contact cis.program@ubc.ca.
+All undergraduate courses have official waitlist sections on the SSC for you to register in once the course section is full or blocked.
+Waitlists will be moved in priority sequence.
+If you have any questions, please refer to our FAQ section or contact cis.program@ubc.ca.

 Graduate Courses